CookedMorsel/probabilistic-random-surfer/README.md

 `python surf.py --save-html --save-xml --url https://en.wikipedia.org/wiki/Random_surfing_model --only-print`

+This is useful when you wish to manually expore the XML DB produced for some site.

 * Print out link probabilities for a given site, with uniform probabilities:

 `python surf.py --url https://en.wikipedia.org/wiki/Random_surfing_model --strategy uniform`

 This is equivalent to the naive approach in the classical random surfer model.

-#### Use XPath expressions to select a subset of the db:
+### Use XPath expressions to select a subset of the db:

+> Important!!
+Some terminals such as PowerShell can cause unexpected errors in complex XPath queries due to the way the perform escaping on characters such as `'` and `"`.
+Keep this in mind when using XPath queries, and for minimal friction use a simpler terminal such as batch on windows, or bash on unix.

-* Select all links under 'head', give each one uniform probability:
+* Select all links under 'head' with uniform probability:

 `python surf.py --url https://en.wikipedia.org/wiki/Random_surfing_model --strategy uniform --xpath /html/head`